JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/CRM/graph-salesforce.md

 ## Integration Walkthrough

-### Salesforce Account Creation (if you already have a Salesforce developer account you can skip this part)
+### Salesforce Account Creation (if you already have a Salesforce developer account you can omit this step)

-1. First navigate to the Salesforce developer account creation page or go to this webpage https://developer.salesforce.com/signup (note this must be a developer account.
-The integration will not run if you create a generic salesforce account).
+1. Navigate to the Salesforce developer account creation page or go to https://developer.salesforce.com/signup (note this must be a developer account.
+The integration does not run if you create a generic salesforce account).

 ### In JupiterOne